Mechanics Asbestos Exposure

-Mechanics asbestos exposure has been well-documented over the years, and the asbestos exposure attorneys at The Law Offices of Jeffrey S. Glassman are committed to helping those affected obtain just compensation.
+Mechanics asbestos exposure has been well-documented over the years, and the asbestos exposure attorneys at Jeffrey Glassman Injury Lawyers are committed to helping those affected obtain just compensation.

 This can be a challenge sometimes because mechanics may have worked for more than one company, and may have been exposed to the material by several different products routinely used in those shops.

 Asbestos, a naturally-occurring mineral that is heat resistant, was ideal for many auto parts, including:

 - Brakes – In particular, brake pads, rotors and shoes.

 - Clutches – Similar to brakes, clutches need to be able to hold up to significant grinding and friction.
 Asbestos helped to protect against corrosion.